 For specific topics, the Compliance, Risk Management, Corporate & Regulatory Affairs, Internal Audit and Administration, Finance & Control functions are involved.

 Art.
 4 - Transparency of adverse sustainability impacts at entity level

-The Company, in compliance with Article 4 of Regulation (EU) 2019/2088 (the "SFDR") on sustainability-related disclosure in the financial services industry, has decided to adopt an "explain" approach in the consideration of the principal adverse impacts of its investment decisions on ESG (Environment, Social, Governance) sustainability factors.
+Prelios SGR, in compliance with art.
+4 of EU Regulation 2019/2088 (SFDR) concerning the information of sustainability in the financial services sector, decided to adopt a "Comply" approach to the consideration of Principal Adverse Impact (PAI) of its investment decisions on ESG (Environment, Social, Governance) sustainability factors.